rehypejs/rehype-sanitize/readme.md

 ### `rehype().use(sanitize[, schema])`

-Remove potentially dangerous things from HTML.
+Remove potentially dangerous things from HTML, or more correct: keep only safe the things in a document.

 ###### `schema`

 The sanitation schema defines how and if nodes and properties should be cleaned.
 The schema is documented in [`hast-util-sanitize`][schema].

 ## Related